Explore Bodiam Castle

 Bodiam Castle

-If you’re looking for half-term ideas, or just love exploring a good Sussex ruin, Bodiam should be on your list.
+If you’re looking for things to do in East Sussex, or just love exploring a good Sussex ruin, Bodiam should be on your list.
 And if you’ve enjoyed this post about Bodiam Castle, you may also enjoy:

 Things To Do In Hastings, East Sussex